WHAT ARE PSYCHOMETRIC TESTS?

 The first group of psychometric tests, Cognitive Testing, measures your cognitive or aptitude abilities.
-These tests are based on timers and the idea behind them is that in order to separate between people’s cognitive abilities, we need to ask them to complete a list of questions in a limited time.
+These tests are based on timers, and the idea behind them is that in order to separate between people’s cognitive abilities, we need to ask them to complete a list of questions in a limited time.
 Those better at the cognitive ability measured will be able to answer more questions correctly than those who are less strong in the ability measured.

 This group of psychometric tests includes: Abstract Reasoning, Numerical Reasoning, Verbal Reasoning, Mechanical Reasoning and Applied Reading and Entry Mathematics.

-Blue Sky provide a Work Personality Assessment and a Leadership Personality Assessment.
+Blue Sky provides a Work Personality Assessment and a Leadership Personality Assessment.
 These do not measure if you are better than others but instead identify personality traits that directly relate to workplace performance, style, and preferences.
 This style of testing is more about cultural and team fit rather than ability.

-Often both types of test are required to help organisations make informed decisions when selecting the right type of candidate for their role.
+Often, both types of test are required to help organisations make informed decisions when selecting the right type of candidate for their role.